-Building on 4th Street’s role as a commercial corridor, C-Square will have retail and entertainment functions that sustain activity and energy both day and night, making it a vibrant centrepiece of the public realm.
-Bisected by an active LRT line, the location was an ideal location for a park whose dynamic character enjoys broad exposure to passers-by.
+Building on 4th Street’s role as a commercial corridor, C-Square was designed to support retail and entertainment functions that sustain activity and energy both day and night, making it a vibrant centrepiece of the public realm.
+Bisected by an active LRT line, the location was ideal for a park with dynamic character enjoying broad exposure to passers-by.
 C-Square was designed by SMM + MBAC and constructed by CANA.
 The project was completed in late 2015 and has since played host to many celebrations.

 Crossroads Phase II

 Designed to provide connections from the landing of St. Patrick’s Bridge, Fort Calgary Edges (along 6th Avenue SE) and RiverWalk, the Crossroads public space incorporates a community garden, public seating, children’s play area and “The Wheel of Women” – a circular plaza that recognizes and honours influential Calgarian women who’ve helped shape our civic thinking in the areas of: education, art, placemaking and development.